View Mary Kline's Obituary on sturgisjournal.com and share memories

 |

-Surviving are her husband, Wayne Kline of Centreville; sons Terry Kline (Andria Woermbke) and Michael (Judy) Kline, all of Centreville; grandchildren Dustin Kline (Alecia Larimer), Jaime (Chet) Terry, Ashley Kline, Michael Kline, Chris Kline (Harmony Sundberg), Stephen (Ana) Mejeur, Jonathan (Genecia) Mejeur and Adam (Sam) Mejeur; great-grandchildren Zachary, Makenna, Aaliyah, Jayda, Ella, Carter, Hadley, Anna, Harper, Evan, Breena, Alayna, Joe, Josh, Blake and Braylee; siblings Joanna (Sam) Carper, Don (Judith) Gross and sister-in-law Judy Gross; and several nieces and nephews.
+Surviving are her husband Wayne Kline of Centreville; sons Terry Kline (Andria Woermbke) and Michael (Judy) Kline, all of Centreville; grandchildren Dustin Kline (Alecia Larimer), Jaime (Chet) Terry, Ashley Kline, Michael Kline, Chris Kline (Harmony Sundberg), Stephen (Ana) Mejeur, Jonathan (Genecia) Mejeur and Adam (Sam) Mejeur; great-grandchildren Zachary, Makenna, Aaliyah, Jayda, Ella, Carter, Hadley, Anna, Harper, Evan, Breena, Alayna, Joe, Josh, Blake and Braylee; siblings Joanna (Sam) Carper and Don (Judith) Gross; sister-in-law Judy Gross; and several nieces and nephews.

 She was preceded in death by her parents; and siblings Duane Gross and Robert (Doris) Gross.

-Relatives and friends will be received 2-4 p.m. and 6-8 p.m.
-Wednesday at Eley Funeral Home in Centreville.
-Due to COVID-19, 50 people will be allowed in at a time.
-Private family services will occur on Thursday and interment will follow in Prairie River Cemetery.
+Due to COVID-19 regulations, private family services with interment at Prairie River Cemetery in Centreville will be held.
 A public celebration of life will be held at a later date.
 The family suggests donations to be made to Goshen Cancer Center.